henryshi1/ast-390-final-project/README.md

 # Methodology

-Planet 9 is simulated with the properties given by Batygin & Brown et. al.
+Planet 9 is simulated with the properties given by Batygin & Brown:
 |      Property     |        Value         |
 |        ---        |          ---         |
 |  Semi-major axis  |     $a = 700$ AU     |